 You can save more if you can just control this portion size.
 It has nothing to do with self-control.
 You just need to make your portions smaller.

 The secret to saving is setting up an automated system to get that money out of your hands as fast as possible.
 We all start with what I think is a pretty big plate – our paychecks.
 If you let that money sit in front of you, you’re going to find ways to spend it.

 The great thing is that with technology the way it is, it’s easy to get that money out of our hands quickly.
 Below is an example of how your savings can be automated.
 You’ve got money coming out of your paycheck in the form of 401k deductions and things like that.
 Those are great ways to keep that plate smaller since you never even get a chance to spend that money.

-Money that actually arrives in your checking account should also be moving towards other places in order to keep your money plate small.
+Money that actually arrives in your checking account should also be moving towards other places to keep your money plate small.
 I have set amounts that I take out of each paycheck for Roth IRA contributions and long and short-term savings goals.
 This gets the money out of my hands so that I’m not tempted to use it.
-I then use microsavings apps like Albert to squeeze out just a little more savings from my checking account.
+I then use microsavings apps like Dobot or Albert to squeeze out just a little more savings from my checking account.

 By setting up an automated system like this, you’ll naturally reduce the amount of money that you actually have in your hands.
 Your plate is getting smaller.
-No self-control involved.
+No self-control is involved.
 Instead, you’re just tricking your brain to get used to living on the smaller amount.

 Make Your Savings Hard To Get

 Saving money doesn’t mean anything if you’re just going to dip into your savings whenever you want to buy something.
 That’s why you need to make sure that any money you save is in a place where you can’t reach it all that easily.